 The key things I wanted to highlight in this Power BI financial dashboard tutorial are using a template and implementing an allocation methodology.
 There are a few steps to get there: making the template, figuring out what your rollup totals are, getting those results individually, and then creating the allocation algorithm.

-Once you go through this step-by-step logic, it will save you time from having to write out so many traditional additional logic.
+Once you go through this step-by-step logic, it will save you time from having to write out so much traditional additional logic.
 This can be easily done and replicated in many different scenarios.